cqtoui/smac2026-TheMuse---Wasl/README.md

 - siblings
 - grandparents

-## Planned Features
+## Planned Final Features

-The planned final version may include:
+The complete version of WASL is planned to include:

 - respectful AI-generated summaries
 - speech-to-text input